Spacial/awesome-systools/README.md

 - [BgInfo](https://docs.microsoft.com/en-us/sysinternals/downloads/bginfo): It automatically displays relevant information about a Windows computer on the desktop's background.
 - [Windows-driver-samples](https://github.com/microsoft/Windows-driver-samples): This repo contains driver samples prepared for use with Microsoft Visual Studio and the Windows Driver Kit (WDK).
 It contains both Universal Windows Driver and desktop-only driver samples.
 - [Winerror](https://github.com/AandersonL/WinError): Get Windows Programming error codes descriptions using the command line.
+- [Windows classic samples](https://github.com/microsoft/Windows-classic-samples): This repo contains samples that demonstrate the API used in Windows classic desktop applications.

 ### Powershell